-Theresa May seeks to convince business UK won't close doors
+Theresa May seeks to convince business of a 'global Britain'

 - Portions of Interstate 84, Interstate 90 closed in ice storm

+“I want the U.K. to emerge from this period of change as a truly global Britain — the best friend and neighbor to our European partners, but a country that reaches beyond the borders of Europe, too.”

-She also said governments have to take account of those left behind by globalization and urged businesses to play by the same rules as everyone else, especially on paying taxes.
+She said governments have to also take account of those left behind by globalization, saying “mainstream political and business leaders have failed to comprehend their legitimate concerns for too long.”

+She urged businesses to play by the same rules as everyone else, especially on paying taxes.
+Otherwise, she said, political parties of the far left and far right will keep exploiting this discontent.

+“If we are to make the case for free markets, free trade and globalization, as we must, those of us who believe in them must face up to and respond to the concerns people have,” May said.

+May’s speech comes two days after she outlined her strategy for the Brexit discussions with the EU that will start after she formally triggers the two-year exit discussions.
+That is expected by the end of March.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.